princeV/nest-user-auth/docs/project-setup.md

   ){}
 }
 ```
-* This will be the structure of the returned object from the database.
+* This will be the structure of the returned object from the database

 ### Mongoose